OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 Add-ins for Outlook on Windows that use the on-send feature should run for any users who have them installed.
 However, if users are required to run the add-in to meet compliance standards, then the group policy **Disable send when web extensions can't load** must be set to **Enabled** on each applicable machine.

-To set mailbox policies, administrators can download the [Administrative Templates tool](https://www.microsoft.com/download/details.aspx?id=49030) then access the latest administrative templates by running the Local Group Policy editor, **gpedit.msc**.
+To set mailbox policies, administrators can download the [Administrative Templates tool](https://www.microsoft.com/download/details.aspx?id=49030) then access the latest administrative templates by running the Local Group Policy Editor, **gpedit.msc**.

 #### What the policy does